pism/pism/examples/jako/README.md

 does not need this action because PISM's coupling code can already handle all needed interpolation/subsampling for such climate data.)

-You may have noticed that the feedback from the previous stage includes a cutout command which appears as a global attribute of jakomask.nc.
-Get it and use it:
+You may have noticed that the text output from `pism_regional.py` includes a cutout command which appears as a global attribute of jakomask.nc.
+Get it this way:

     $ ncdump -h jakomask.nc |grep cutout

-Cut and paste the command, which applies to both the 1km Greenland data file and the mask file.
-For example it will look like:
+Copy this command.
+It is applied to both the 1km Greenland data file and the mask file, so modify the command to make each of these commands, and run them:

     $ ncks -d x,299,918 -d y,970,1394 gr1km.nc jako.nc
     $ ncks -A -d x,299,918 -d y,970,1394 jakomask.nc jako.nc   # note -A for append!